Nonlinear elliptic equations with high order singularities: Introduction

-in the sense of approximating limiting solutions, to be better explained when time comes.
-For now, it is enlightening to notice that for limiting solutions, the vanishing boundary $\partial \{u > 0 \}$ is {\it a priori} unknown and no smoothness or geometric information is previously granted upon such a set.
+for $\beta \ge 0$ and $-1-\beta < \alpha < 1$, in the sense of approximating limiting solutions, to be better explained when time comes.
+For now, it is enlightening to notice that singularities take place along the zero set $\mathscr{Z}(u)$ as well as along the set of critical points $\mathscr{C}(u)$, which are {\it a priori} unknown sets.
+No smoothness or geometric information are previously granted upon them.

-Regularity issues related to such a class of equations are central problems in the modern study of non-linear PDEs.
-The study of the isotropic case, $\beta =0$, itself has promoted important development of the theory of 2nd order elliptic equations in the last forty years or so.
-A very large literature dealing with positive solutions with zero boundary data has evolved from the pioneering work \cite{crt}.
-In such eruditions, singularities occur along a prescribed, fixed, smooth boundary, $\partial \mathcal{O}$.
-Obtaining appropriate regularity estimates for solutions to singular PDEs with no geometric or smoothness {\it a priori} knowledge on the singular set has been a primary problem since then.

-While for the variational theory, i.e. the study of solutions coming from a minimization problems, there have been some late advances, see for instance \cite{DWW, MW}, the appropriate non-variational theory has hitherto been unaccessible, despite of great activity on the theory of singular elliptic equations.
-It is worth pointing out that the non-variational approach to high order singular equations is prosperous even for isotropic problems.
-For instance it does not request $H^1$-bounds (which in general should {\it not} be expected for physical solutions) nor finiteness on $\int u^{-\alpha}$, as to develop an existence and regularity theory.
-Assuming the latter, $\int u^{-\alpha}$, imposes severe constrains on the Hausdorff dimension of limiting zero sets, see for instance \cite{JL}.

-Within the theory of singular elliptic equation, it is of particular interest the case when $\alpha = \beta = 1$ in equation \eqref{intro eq03}.
-Such a problem is related to the theory of symmetric minimal surfaces.
-In \cite{KS} it has been shown that sufficiently smooth solutions are (universally) of class $C^{0,\frac{1}{2}}$.
-The argument is based upon a modified Bernstein technique.
-The striking feature of such a result is that it does not assume regularity of the boundary of the positive region.
-Notwithstanding, since then it has been conjectured that solutions to the symmetric minimal surface equation should in fact be $C^{0,1}$- smooth, i.e. Lipschitz continuous, along the singular set.
+The theory of elliptic equations for which ellipticity degenerates solely at the set of critical points, i.e., $\alpha =0$ in \eqref{intro eq01}, has experienced an impressive progress through this past decade, see \cite{BD1, DFQ, IS, ART} among several other works on this subject.
+Quite recently, Imbert and Silveste established an important breakthrough in the field.
+They manage to show that Harnack inequality is still valid when the equation is assumed to be elliptic only when the gradient is large, \cite{IS2}.

+The problem involving singularities upon the zero order term, the case $\alpha \not = 0$, though, is more delicate.
+While for the variational theory, i.e. the study of solutions coming from a minimization problems, there have been some recent advances, the appropriate non-variational theory seems much less developed.
+Non-variational solutions to \eqref{intro eq03} ought to be built up through a limiting process out from positive solutions, or alternatively, by solutions of non-singular approximating equations.
+To support such an approach, though, one needs a compactness theorem for positive solutions that is independent of the infimum value.
+Hence, as to unlock the study of non-variational solutions to singular elliptic equations one initially needs to obtain a universal modulus of continuity for weak solutions to elliptic partial differential equations with high order singularities.
+This is the first main result we prove in this article.